AaronErhardt/qfsm/README.md

 Running
 -------
+If installed correctly you can simply start Qfsm from your application launcher.

-To run Qfsm type:
+If you want to run Qfsm from the console however, type:

-qfsm [file ... ]
+`qfsm [file ... ]`

 As parameters you can specify an arbitrary number of files that shall be opened on startup.